-Also, the underside of a stair handrail can be fitted with a 3528 SMD LED strip, which can downlight a stairs and make it safe.
+Also, the underside of a stair handrail can be fitted with a 3528 SMD LED strip (warm white advised), which can downlight a stairs and make it safe.
 These can be activated by a movement sensor.

 2. Plinth lighting: Used under the plinth to light the floor and emphasise the kitchen units.
 Usually SMD 3528 LED Strip.
 Colour changing LED can also be used!

 3. Dining: is best to be a directional pendant light (do not place at eye-level).
 Dimmer switch is advisable.